exercism/DEPRECATED.help.exercism.io/app/pages/process/fetching-exercises.md

 exercism configure --key=YOUR_API_KEY
 ```

-Your API key can be found in your account settings.
+Your API key can be found in [your exercism.io account settings](http://exercism.io/account).

 By default an exercism directory will be created for you in your home
 directory the first time you.
 There are some optional configuration flags, see